 Aug.
 26, 2022 – Researchers from the Hebrew University of Jerusalem have developed a new wood 3D printing material that can morph into pre-designed shapes.

 The eco-friendly raw material, made from a mixture of wood flour and plant extracts, is capable of deformation due to the direction of the fibers in its wood composition that causes it to twist when it dries.
-Although the team developed the material several years ago, they recently discovered that by controlling how the material is laid down, they can calculate the evaporation of its moisture content, which allows it to form complex objects.
+Although the team developed the material several years ago, they recently discovered that by controlling how the material is laid down, they could calculate its moisture content’s evaporation, allowing it to form complex objects.

-So far, the scientists have 3D printed their wood ink into saddle-shaped, domed, and spiral models, but with further development, the ink material could also be used to create more complex self-assembled objects, such as household furniture.
+So far, scientists have 3D printed their wood ink into saddle-shaped, domed, and spiral models.
+Still, with further development, the ink material could also be used to create more complex self-assembled objects, such as household furniture.

 The unique deformation potential of wood

-It is well known that in nature certain species of plants and animals can change shape, appearance, or even texture.
+It is well known that certain species of plants and animals can change shape, appearance, or even texture in nature.
 When it comes to wood, this ability comes from the orientation of its fibers, which causes it to shrink and warp unevenly, as seen in felled trees.
 However, warpage may be seen as a problem to be dealt with in 3D printing, but the team is now dealing with it differently.

 The future of 3D printing rivals IKEA?

-To take advantage of the natural deformability of wood, the researchers have now integrated it into a material composed of water as well as cellulose nanocrystals and xylan, a natural binder derived from plants.
+To take advantage of the natural deformability of wood, the researchers have now integrated it into a material composed of water, cellulose nanocrystals, and xylan, a natural binder derived from plants.
 The team has found that the behavior of this raw material can be precisely controlled by adjusting the speed and print path of the nozzle used to deposit it.

 Advancing the feasibility of 3D printing of wood

-While the Israeli team’s deformation findings are undoubtedly innovative, their results are still some way off from actually being put to use.
-In a similar case, in March 2021, MIT developed a lab-grown 3D printable wood material that is predicted to be deployed in the manufacture of environmentally friendly furniture.
+While the Israeli team’s deformation findings are undoubtedly innovative, their results are still some way off from being used.
+In a similar case, in March 2021, MIT developed a lab-grown 3D printable wood material predicted to be deployed to manufacture environmentally friendly furniture.